chk1994/first-report/tool_assessment.md

 1. Symmetric Key Encryption (AES)
 1. Assymetric Key Encrytion (PKI)

+Advanced Encryption Standard (AES) is a symmetric algorithm (private-key cryptography).
+This involves a single key which is a shared secret between the sender and recipient.
+The same key is being used for both encryption and decryption.
+Public-key cryptography (PKI), a asymmetric algorithm, involves two related keys for each recipient involved - a private key which is a secret known only by the recipient, and a related public key which is known by all senders.
+The sender encrypts the message using the recipient's public key.
+That message can only be decrypted by a recipient with a private key matching the public key.

 For simplicity and efficient encryption, we can employ the use of AES with a single secret key for encryption and decryption.
 The secret key used has to be stored in a safe location to prevent any potential compromise.
 We propose to lock it in a password protected .config file that outsiders are unable to access.

 Possible library alternatives: